 The abstract should be a self-contained summary of the paper, presenting concisely the objectives of the work reported, methodology, results, and conclusions (with no mathematical expressions or reference quotations), not exceeding approximately 100 words in length.
 At the end of the abstract the keywords should be presented.

-Oil Shale publishes in general four types of papers: Letters and Short communications (4 pp., 2 figs.), Articles (25 pp., 6 figs.), Feature Articles (25 pp.) and Reviews.
-All manuscripts are subject to international critical review.
+All manuscripts submitted to Oil Shale are subject to international critical review.
 The reviewers act only as advisors, and the final decision concerning the manuscript is on the responsibility of the editors.
-Authors are solely responsible for the factual accuracy of their papers.
+Authors are responsible for the factual accuracy and substance/subject matter of their papers.

 The introduction should be a review of pertinent work, should cite appropriate references, and should also include a clear statement of the object of investigation.

 It is essential that the paper would be written in clear, proper English.
-Manuscripts requiring substantial improvement of English usage may be returned to the author(s) for revision before the reviewing process.
+Manuscripts requiring substantial improvement of the English the language may be returned to the author(s) for revision before the reviewing process.
 If English is not your native language, we recommend you to ask a native English speaker to read over your manuscript before submitting.

 Whenever possible, authors should consult a recent issue of the Oil Shale for style and layout.
 The editors reserve the right to adjust style to certain standards of uniformity.